pauldmnn/Be-healthy-project/README.md

 ![Fluid intake monitoring](testing/monitor-fluid-intake.png)

-    - Tells the user about the importance of keeping hydrated and then the user can input the amout of fluids they drank and every time they add more fluids the total will be added.
+- Tells the user about the importance of keeping hydrated and then the user can input the amount of fluids they drank and every time they add more fluids the total will be added.

 ## Testing

 ### Manual testing

-- Full page :
+- Full page:
     - The page is fully responsive on large/medium/small resolutions.
     - The website requires a refresh after the screen was resized to allow the pie chart to resize as per the screen size.